-At this Annual Meeting five directors are to be elected, who shall hold office until the Annual Shareholders' Meeting in 2000, or until their successors are duly elected and qualified.
-It is the intention of the persons named on the enclosed form of proxy to vote such proxy FOR the election of the five persons named herein (or if any of the persons nominated is unexpectedly unavailable to serve, for such substitutions as the Board of Directors may designate), unless authority to vote is withheld for all or any of the nominees.
+At this Annual Meeting six directors are to be elected, five of whom shall hold office for the next three years, their terms expiring at the Annual Shareholders' Meeting in 2001, and one of whom shall hold office for the next two years, his term expiring at the Annual Shareholders' Meeting in 2000, or until their successors are duly elected and qualified.
+It is the intention of the persons named on the enclosed form of proxy to vote such proxy FOR the election of the six persons named herein unless authority to vote is withheld for all or any of the nominees.
 Proxies will not be voted for a greater number of persons than the number of nominees named.
 Each nominee has been recommended for election by the Board of Directors.